RamiresOliv/MinecraftServerMenu/Redirect.md

     console.log(request)

-    //document.getElementById("message").innerHTML = "you are leaving our website you are accessing another site do you want to continue and goto the " + request + "?"
+    document.getElementById("message").innerHTML = `you are leaving our website you are accessing another site do you want to continue and goto the ${request}?`

     function StartRedirect() {
         // const urlParams = new URLSearchParams(window.location.search);